-- Make prior arrangements to shelter with friends or relatives living in a non-evacuation area or check into a hotel located inland; or, as a last resort only, use a public evacuation center click here for evacuation bus pick-up sites.
+- Make prior arrangements to shelter with friends or relatives living in a non-evacuation area or check into a hotel located inland; or — as a last resort only — use a public evacuation center.
 Make sure that you take proper Miami Beach identification with you; you may need it to re-enter the city after damage and safety assessments are made.

 - Send a list of friends’ and neighbors’ telephone numbers and copies of important papers to family members in another city.

 - Tell family, neighbors, and service agencies where you will stay in an emergency.

 - If necessary, register with Miami-Dade County’s Special Needs Evacuation Assistance Registry

 - Review your insurance policies to ensure that you are fully covered.
 Insurers cease issuing policies when tropical systems are within a certain distance.

 - Have a plan to secure your boat (click here for more information) or to take it elsewhere.